Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 As you’re going through, let’s say you bring somebody in.
 Tell us what that next step is and how we flush those pieces out because I wanna get to where you say, “Hell yes, we’re all in,” because it’s hard to have that reaction, right?

 Nathan: Sure.
 My next step is I tell them about the marketplace, and my goals, and my aspirations.
 I’m a pretty passionate person.
 I care a lot about the marketplace.
 I care a lot about the people there and treating them well, and I really try to make them understand that.

 Your actions and the things that you do affect everyone around you, and I really look for passion in their eyes.
 If it’s something where they’re like, “Yeah, this is cool.
 I could see myself working here,” or if they’re like, “Wow, this is the best thing I’ve ever heard.
 I wanna be part of this for years to come,” that’s really what I’m looking for.

 That’s one of those things.
 It’s almost like the red flags.
 It’s tough to listen to them because I know them when I seem them, and I can quickly eliminate them, but same thing with passion.
 When I’m done telling them about everything, and I wanna hear what they have to say, you can tell right away whether they’re there just because they’re doing ten interviews that week or if they picked you because they wanna work there.

 That’s really the next step.
 I try to get second opinions.
-That would be the step after that because although I trust myself at a high level, it’s always good to get someone else’s feedback, and I value my internal team at a very high level, too.
+That would be the step after that because although I trust myself at a high level, it’s always good to get someone else’s feedback, and I value my internal assistants at a very high level, too.

 Get a Second Opinion